wisdomch15/wisdomch15.github.io/packetsniffing.md

 CONCLUSION

 Packet sniffing helps analysts understand normal vs. suspicious traffic.
-This lab showed me how to capture and analyze traffic using Wireshark and tcpdump.
+This lab showed me how to capture and analyze traffic using Wireshark.